 Two types of aggregate planning strategies are level strategy and chase strategy.
 The third approach is utilizing the best of both methods.

 This is also known as a production-smoothing plan or a stable plan.

 It focuses on maintaining consistent production and human resources in a company.
 The expected demand rate is achieved by varying the associated factors such as finance and human resources.

-Though this strategy helps in maintaining human resources, it also leads to stocking inventory.
-There are also chances of not meeting the expected targets, which might result in backlogs costing a lot more to the firm.
+Though this strategy helps maintain human resources, it also stocks inventory.
+There are also chances of not meeting the expected targets, resulting in backlogs costing a lot more to the firm.